-Subphase 1.6, Step 3: Consensus on the SWOT
+Sub-phase 1.6, Step 3: Consensus on the SWOT

 After incorporating feedback from stakeholders and finalising the SWOT, the CDS will again meet to obtain broad consensus on the final version.

-The team will have to use a publicity campaign to communicate (see also communications strategy in the Getting Organized Subphase 1.1).
+The team will have to make use of a publicity campaign to communicate (see also communications strategy in the Getting Organised sub-phase 1.1).

-Subphase 1.6, Step 4: Approval of the council and endorsement of the mayor
+Sub-phase 1.6, Step 4 Approval of the Council, and endorsement of the mayor

-The SWOT constitutes the end of the situation analysis.
+The SWOT, in fact, constitutes the end of the situation analysis.
 In the end, it will be important for the city council to sign off on the SWOT before proceeding to the next phase.
 The mayor and the council should be engaged in discussions and be willing to sign off when it comes time.

-Output of this subphase: This subphase will produce a SWOT analysis.
+Output of this sub-phase: SWOT analysis